 The machine in the pictures on the top right of this page is the Akiles Wiremac Duo.
 It's not inexpensive, but it gave me the most flexibility when it came to binding both large and small books.
-It's heavy and has a 16" x 17" footprint, but it's made to work hard and last a long time.
+It's a heavy machine with a 16" x 17" footprint, but it's made to work hard and last a long time.
 I've bound hundreds of books with this one and it still works like new.

-At the lowest end is an inexpensive little craft product called the Bind it All that makes mini-wirebound books, but you can also shift the paper along the binder to bind bigger books.
+At the lowest end is a an inexpensive little craft product called the Bind it All, a mini-wirebound books, but you can also shift the paper along the binder to bind bigger books.
 Seems like a time consuming chore, but people like it for little craft projects, so I assume it might work for smaller wire bound books too.

 - What size?
 Letter (8.5" x 11"), half letter (8.5" x 5.5"), A5?

 - What orientation?
 Portrait bound on the long side or landscape bound on the short?